uilicious/configami/TECH-SCOPE.md

 - Syncronous Functions
 - Using handlebars without preinit compilation
-- "Unoptimized code" (such as JS object cloning using JSON)
+- "Unoptimized code" (such as JS object cloning using JSON - everywhere)

 # @TODO